tachyon-digital/brownfield-mccoy/docs/readme.txt

  3.)
 Decision Making
   -Project will sometimes involve choices made during timed situations where rapid decision making using provided information will be critical to success.
+4.)
+Ideas for Network types
+ -Make is so certian networks have certian password types.
+Simpler Networks may only have Alpha Numeric Passwords while more encrypted networks need special characters and lengths.